 If you feel that someone, whether a beginner or an old-timer, is behaving rudely, politely inform him of this.
 Problems must be addressed before they become a disaster.
 Everyone must contribute so that communication in our unique (sometimes too unique) work environment runs smoothly.

 Life priorities, interests and hobbies can change.
-If you participate in an ORCHID-related project, but feel that you must leave it, then make this the least problematic for the community.
-When we work together, the fruits of our work and ideas cease to be our own - they belong entirely to the ORCHID community.
+If you participate in an Laravel Orchid-related project, but feel that you must leave it, then make this the least problematic for the community.
+When we work together, the fruits of our work and ideas cease to be our own - they belong entirely to the Laravel Orchid community.
 Inform other team members that you are about to retire, and if possible, find someone who will continue your work.
 At the very least, make sure your work can continue when you leave.

 If you decide not to follow the above rules of behavior, or otherwise interfere with the community, we reserve the right to do the following: change or delete any content for you published; disable or block the account on third-party websites; disable account in Telegram; or in any other way to prevent your interaction with the community.